Why Does My Urine Smell Bad When I Have An Overactive Bladder?

 To understand OAB, it’s essential to grasp the basic physiology of the bladder.
 The bladder is a muscular organ that stores urine.
 When it becomes full, the brain sends signals to the bladder to contract, allowing urine to be expelled through the urethra.
 In individuals with OAB, the detrusor muscle, which is responsible for bladder contractions, becomes overactive.
 This causes the bladder to contract even when it contains small amounts of urine, leading to the symptoms associated with OAB.

-See also Can Smelly Urine Be A Sign Of Prostate Problems?
+See also Is Smelly Urine A Sign Of An STD?

 Why Does Urine Smell